Cooking in the great outdoors: Our guide to choosing the right pot

 - Less than 4 liters:

-Rapid boiling, temperature difficult to stabilize, and the small volume does not allow for all recipes
+Rapid boiling, difficult temperature to stabilize, and the small volume does not allow for all recipes

 - More than 8 liters:

-Too heavy, difficult to carry.
+Too heavy, difficult to transport.

-Need a larger, more intense fire.
+Need for a larger and more intense fire.

 Ideal for large gatherings but not for bivouacking.